 Disclosure: Outcomes of votes cast by shareholders to be disclosed in a clear and transparent manner.
 If a significant number of votes were cast against a resolution put to a general meeting (20%) explain the reasons behind the votes cast.
+Historical annual reports and other governance-related material, including notices of all general meetings to be published on the company's website.

+Results of general meetings are communicated to the shareholders via RNS, which are accessible on the Company's website.
 If a significant proportion of votes was ever cast against a resolution, the Company would, on a timely basis, provide an explanation of what actions it intends to take to understand the reasons behind that vote result, and, where appropriate, any different action it has taken, or will take, as a result of the vote.